pypa/packaging.python.org/source/specifications/well-known-project-urls.rst

 .. note::

     See :ref:`Writing your pyproject.toml - urls <writing-pyproject-toml-urls>`
-    for user-oriented guidance on choosing project URL labels in your package's metadata.
+    for user-oriented documentation on setting project URL labels in your package's metadata.

 .. note:: This specification was originally defined in :pep:`753`.